hexadefence/keycloak-angular-17-example/README.md

 ##### Token expired in 10 seconds

 Check whether the token is going to expire within 10 seconds.
-Using the keycloakService provided function
+Using the keycloak angular sdk provided function

-this.keycloakService.isTokenExpired(n) - n seconds. if the token is going to expire within n seconds, this will return true
+**this.keycloakService.isTokenExpired(n)** if the token is going to expire within n seconds, this will return true

 ##### Update token (if gonna expire)

-This function is also working in a similar way to isTokenExpired method.
+This function is also working in a similar way to **isTokenExpired** method.
 This function will update the token if it is going to expire within the given number of seconds.

 ##### Send HTTP Request